wookieb/zorro-data-schema/docs/getting_started.md

 * what is the name of each accessor?

 This is the responsibility of "implementation details".
-Currently the only way to define implementation details is a Each section (import, global, classes) in implementation details file is optional.
+Currently the only way to define implementation details is a YAML file.
+Each section (import, global, classes) in implementation details file is optional.

 ```yaml